What is a birth injury? Birth injuries are different from birth defects or other conditions a baby might be diagnosed with shortly after birth.

 How Can a Georgia Birth Injury Attorney Help?

 An x-ray of a newborn baby with medical devices in the shoulders.Helping your child with a birth injury can be very challenging.
-You want your child to have the support they need and the best opportunities in life.
+You want your child to have the support they need and meaningful opportunities in life.

 They may require surgery, medication, and various kinds of therapy, such as speech or physical therapy.
 In some cases, children with birth injuries may need lifelong care.